 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 After initial recognition, these are measured at amortised cost using the effective interest method, less provision for impairment.
 Discounting is omitted where the effect of discounting is immaterial.
-The Group's cash and cash equivalents, trade and most other receivables fall into this category of financial instruments.
+The Group's trade and most other receivables fall into this category of financial instruments.